donejs/donejs/docs/features.md

 this.attr( "%root" ).waitFor( promise );
 ```

-The server will wait for all promises sent via `waitFor` before it renders the page.
+The server will wait for all promises registered via `waitFor` before it renders the page.
 In a full component that might look like this:

 ```
 can.Component.extend({